chusiang/wiki.drx.tw/Vagrant.md

 ### [vagrant-remove-old-box-versions](https://github.com/swisnl/vagrant-remove-old-box-versions)

-Vagrant plugin to check your downloaded boxes and remove every box that is not the lastest downloaded version.
+checking your downloaded boxes and remove every box that is not the lastest downloaded version.

 - Installation.